aghogwarts/gitcal/README.md

-# gitcal — step 7: your Git identities
+# gitcal

-A learning project for a local Git calendar, written in Go.
+A local Git activity calendar for the terminal, written in Go.

-The planned interface is a traditional monthly calendar with commits as events inside each day, optional repository groups, and filters. **This version discovers repositories, reads their history, presents one month at a time as a calendar you can move around with the keyboard, remembers which folders to scan, lets you assign each repository's group or exclude it either from the command line or from inside the interactive calendar, and lets you tell it which author emails are yours so you can switch between your own commits and everyone's.** Caching is not implemented yet.
-`gitcal` is a working name, not a checked or reserved public project name.
+`gitcal` discovers Git repositories on your computer and places their commits inside a traditional monthly calendar.
+It is read-only: it does not fetch, commit, modify repositories, or send repository data anywhere.

+It currently supports:

+- an interactive calendar with keyboard navigation and commit detail views;
+- saved scan roots, repository groups, and repository exclusions;
+- personal identity filtering across multiple email addresses;
+- static calendar, daily detail, and chronological activity output;
+- adaptive terminal colours and repository-specific commit colours;
+- cancellation, partial-result warnings, and timing diagnostics; and
+- an in-memory cache for recently visited month/filter combinations.

 ## Requirements

 - Install Go 1.26 or newer from https://go.dev/dl/.
 - Install Git and ensure `git --version` works in your terminal.
-- Steps 4 to 6 added third-party dependencies; `go.mod` declares a Go 1.26 floor
+- `go.mod` declares the required third-party dependencies and a Go 1.26 floor.
-  because of them. `go run` and `go build` download them on first use.
+  `go run` and `go build` download dependencies on first use.

 ## Run